“A single rose can be my garden; a single friend, my world.”

 ― Leo Buscaglia

 I will admit to having a bit of sand between my ears when I arrived at the U to tackle my freshman classes in 1973.
-I boldly decided to live alone in an apartment off-campus.
-It was as if I went scuba diving without a mask.
+I boldly decided to live alone in an apartment off-campus with no car and zero friends.
+It was as if I went surfing without a fin in my board.
 The entire year was a disaster of loneliness and confusion.
-It was another “Mexican miracle” that I survived and came back.
+It was another “Mexican miracle” that I survived and came back for my second year.

 “Hey, I’m one of those baby boomers,” I voiced to myself.

-With room and board covered as an RA, I had spare funds for my annual ski pass to Snowbird ($5 per day for U students).
+With room and board covered as an RA, my BEOG grant now provided the spare funds for a ski pass to Snowbird ($5 per day for U students).
 I could not have written a better script.
 I would get out of class at noon and be on the GAD 1 chairlift at Snowbird by 1:00 p.m.
-Without owning a car!
-My search for the perfect wave was replaced by a search for powder snow.
-Little Cottonwood Canyon became my San Onofre.
+And that was without owning a car!
+My search for the perfect wave was replaced by a pursuit of powder snow.
+Snowbird quickly became my San Onofre.

 He proceeded to compare the toilet paper we had in Bailiff Hall to a piece of wax paper.